- Nicolette Dennis, Principal

 Ann’s husband, Blair Kaufman, has also served as an Albuquerque and TPS school principal and assistant principal.
 Blair was also the longest-serving and proudest member of the New Mexico Central Community College governing board: he served for over 20 years.

-Ann is pleased to be a part of Tulsa’s inclusive, vibrant educational community where she has been assistant principal at Edison Mid School for three years, and is excited about becoming assistant principal this coming 2019-20 school year at Will Rogers College Junior High.
+Ann is pleased to be a part of Tulsa’s inclusive, vibrant educational community.
+She was assistant principal at Edison Mid School for three years before joining the team at Rogers.
+Ann is excited to serve another year as assistant principal at Will Rogers College Junior High.